adrienkchan/Chewier/journals/lauren.md

 I worked some more on filter buttons, and toward the end of the day Adrien helped as I was having issues with getting my code to function and retrieve the data to alter the display.

+Filters are harder than I was expecting, since the data being accessed isn't contained in the front end.

 01/23/23